 The modern family dog is living longer than ever, but unfortunately chances are that many will experience a potentially serious illness during their lifetime.
 Annual health checks can help our vets diagnose, treat or even prevent problems before they become life threatening.

-An annual health check is also a great opportunity to ask our vets about nutrition, dental care or any other issues.
+An annual health check is also a great opportunity to ask our vets about nutrition, dental care, behaviour and preventatives.

 See below for more information about the different checks that can be undertaken according to the age of your dog, and contact us if you have any questions or to book your dogs’ next annual health check.